Get Help Now

 5

-I just had my baby 4 days ago and i have to say : This hospital such a blessed place to have your baby on, all the staff is amazing and sweet people, nurses doctors lactation specialists, and the place is warm and come.
+I just had my baby 4 days ago and i have to say that, This hospital such a blessed place to have your baby on, all the staff is amazing and sweet and supportive people, nurses, doctors and lactation specialists. the place is warm and calm.
 I would love to say thank you guys you were amazing specially a nurse called Gina, I would say to her thank you for everything she helped me a lot with feeding my baby and she was so sweet and kind.

 Congratulations on the arrival of your baby!
 We are thrilled to hear about your positive experience at Texas Health Harris Methodist Hurst-Euless-Bedford.
 It warms our hearts to know that our staff made your stay comfortable and supportive.
 Your kind words are greatly appreciated and will be shared with the team.
 Thank you for choosing us for such a special moment in your life.
 Thanks, Katie - Texas Health